jsbrcadtech/Cryptopedia-Project/README.md

 # Cryptopedia_PetProject
-A basic project with CRUD and and Authentication functionalities
+A basic project with CRUD and Authentication functionalities

 The next steps for this app are: